mattermost/docs/source/help/settings/account-settings.md

 Settings to configure desktop notifications, desktop notification sounds, email notifications, and words that trigger mentions.

 #### Desktop Notifications
-Desktop notifications appear at the bottom right corner of your main monitor when there is activity in Mattermost.
+Desktop notifications appear in the corner of your main monitor when there is activity in Mattermost.

 ##### Send Desktop Notifications